 If it worked perfectly okay for two weeks and then broke down it might be argued that they could not have known this was going to happen.
 So it’s bad luck unless it could be shown that the fault must have been displaying symptoms before they sold it.

-I bought a second hand washing machine from a trader, what are my rights?
+Bought a second hand washing machine from a trader?
+What are your rights?

 Related link: Citizens Advice (pdf) file Buying goods – your rights